AloisSeckar/elrh-cosca/README.md

 If the `targetPath` does not exist, the function does nothing.

 By default the function asks for confirmation before attempting to delete the `targetPath`.
 Setting the last optional parameter `force` to `true` will suppress manual confirmation prompts.
-Passsing a custom `prompt` allows tailoring your own question to the user.
+Passing a custom `prompt` allows tailoring your own question to the user.

 ### List of content checkers